Ten years later…

 “Tough luck,” Calvin mumbled.

-“She’s making her way towards us now,” Chun whispered to them.
+“She’s making her way toward us now,” Chun whispered to them.
 “Da Dong, stop being mean.”

 Chun was right.
 Joanne was making her way toward them with a bright smile on her face.
 The girl in braids was still in braids.
 But there was a definite difference about her.
 All three guys could not help but stare for a few seconds as her features became clearer to them.
 Chun broke the silence by sending her some casual greetings and offering to carry her suitcase.
 Calvin took the hint to grab the smaller bag she was carrying.
 Jiro, being so loud and impatient earlier, was not able to come up with any smart words to attack Joanne.
 Instead, he was walking with Calvin in silence as Chun and Joanne engaged in conversation several steps ahead of them.
 It was until they placed Joanne’s belongings into Calvin’s car trunk that Jiro finally found his voice again.